All Episodes

 Getting rid of migrants, you have to ask yourself who's going to be next.

-What would you say to Unite the Kingdom?
+What would you say to United Kingdom?

-Do not participate in the far right rallies.
+Do not participate in the far-right rallies.

-What do you think of Keystarmer?
+What do you think of Kiostama?

-Uh I think he's a monster.
+I think he's a monster.

-I think he's complicit in genocide.
+I think he's going to put it in genocide.

 It's interesting because a lot of people on the United Kingdom have the same view on that.